 All entities of the waterway & navigation domain affected

 The term ‘waterway & navigation domain’ - as well as any possible alternative terms for that matter – is an umbrella term, namely a composite term, to be precise.
 It designates a meaning- and purposeful composition of several entities that interact in order to achieve their intended purpose and meaning.
 Applying the above DL concept to the ‘waterway & navigation domain’ actually applies it to all the entities it is composed of: vessels, waterway field infrastructure, organisations providing services, and data objects for exchange, to name the most important ones.
-This means, that each and every entity can and will have an DL – in general as a generic object and when considering individual instances of these entities.
-Compare following figure.
+This means, that each and every entity can and will have an DL – in general as a generic object and when considering individual instances of these entities (Figure 2).